 The Company purchases reinsurance on the business it writes to protect it against adverse performance and to efficiently manage capital.
-The Company cedes underwriting risk under an intra-group quota share agreement with Arch Reinsurance Ltd. ("ARL"), the level of which was set at 85% as at 31 December 2022.
-ARL is a Bermuda domiciled company which is a wholly owned subsidiary of ACGL.
-ARL had \$14.9 billion of capital, comprised of shareholders' equity as at 31 December 2022 (2021: \$14.8 billion).
+The Company cedes underwriting risk under an intra-group quota share agreement with Arch Reinsurance Ltd. ARL is a Bermuda domiciled company which is a wholly owned subsidiary of ACGL.
+ARL had \$19.1 billion of capital, comprised of shareholders' equity and debt as at 31 December 2023 (2022: \$14.9 billion).
 More details about the Company's business and performance can be found in Section A.